w3c/window-management/EXPLAINER.md

 });
 ```

-Window Placement is also a
+Window Management is also a
 [policy-controlled feature](https://w3c.github.io/webappsec-permissions-policy/)
 which is disabled by default for embedded cross-origin pages.
 If a cross-origin page wants an embedded page to have access to this API,